Your HomeKit journey starts with adding a home to the Home app. Here's how!

 - Tap Remove Home.

 Tap Remove on the confirmation pop-up list.
-This is the last step before your existing home will be deleted.
+This pop-up is the last step before deleting your existing home.
 Only proceed if you are ready to remove it.

 Keep in mind that when you remove a Home, you're also removing the corresponding data synced to iCloud.
-Your guests will lose access to your HomeKit accessories and customizations as well.
+As a result, your guests will also lose access to your HomeKit accessories and customizations.

-Questions about how to add a home to the Home app?
+Start your smart home journey by adding a home to the Home app

-That covers everything you need to know about adding a Home in the Home app.
-If you've any questions, let us know in the comments below!

-Sensor-shift camera stabilization said to be coming to all iPhone 13 models
+Now that you know how to add a home to the Home app, you can begin building the smart home of your dreams.
+Apple's Home app also makes it easy to add multiple homes to control all of your HomeKit accessories in your vacation home or your humble abode anytime — and anywhere — with just a few taps.